Jack-Myth/Threshold-Miku/README.md

 Want a bright version?
 [Try this!](https://github.com/Jack-Myth/Threshold-Miku/tree/Light)

 ## How to Install
+ Download the skin,extract the zip file,then Run Install.cmd, it will automatically install to your steam.
+ Or
- Download the skin, extract the zip file, and copy the folder to:
+ copy the folder to:
    * Windows - C:\Program Files (x86)\Steam\skins
    * Mac - /Users/\<username\>/Library/Application Support/Steam/Steam.AppBundle/Steam/Contents/MacOS/skins/
    * Linux - ~/.steam/skins